Amplitudes/amplitudes/_pages/workguidelines.md

 trajectory going forward, and means that in-person meetings can focus on specific issues rather than be more general reporting.

-Filing weekly summaries is part of being a group member.
-Repeated failure to file weekly reports implies that you no longer wish to be a member of the group.
-Note  that it is **not** JJ's job to remind you to submit weekly reports.

 ----

 Weekly reports can and should be minimalist - list: